 Hyles-Anderson is close to the great Chicago job market.
-Our dean of student life.
-Mr. Chris Tefft oversees finding employment to fill the students' needs adequately.
+Miss Jennifer-Ruth Green oversees finding employment to fill the students' needs adequately.
 Some Hyles-Anderson students are married men who attend school during the days and support their families by working second or third shift jobs in this area.
 Many dormitory men find part-time employment to meet some or all of their college expenses.
 Certainly your skills, experience, and willingness to work will have a definite impact on the wages you earn.
 Because of the record our students have established for faithfulness, hard work, and honesty, jobs which will meet the students' needs are available for those who will work hard and persevere.